In the science division at Illinois Wesleyan, 95 percent of the faculty hold an earned doctorate.

 Pre-Engineering at Illinois Wesleyan — Our Advantages

-This is an example three-year plan; your actual schedule can/ will deviate from this sample.
-Your faculty advisor will work with you to match appropriate courses with your interests.
+This is an example course plan based on the 2018-2019 University Catalog; your actual schedule may deviate from this example.
+Your faculty advisor will work with you to select appropriate courses.

 Suggested Curriculum for Systems Science/Mathematics 3-2 Program (Washington University only)